olivierdalang/CadInput/README.md

 # CadInput

-CadInput is an _EXPERIMENTAL_ QGIS Python plugin that allows to numerically constrain the cursor to achieve efficient and precise digitizing, as possible in CAD packages, with any QGIS tool.
+CadInput is a __PROTOTYPE__ QGIS Python plugin that allows to numerically constrain the cursor to achieve efficient and precise digitizing, as possible in CAD packages, with any QGIS tool.

 It currently relies on too many hacks and may therefore be unstable. **DO NOT USE THIS IN PRODUCTION !!!**